jordenrabasco/florence_metagenomic_analysis/README.md

 ## Seqeuence QC

-Initally all reads were processed thorugh fastqc before trimming to assess if the trimming and intial decontamination works and has maintained the integrity of the data.
+Initally all reads were processed thorugh fastqc before trimming to assess if the trimming and intial decontamination maintained the integrity of the data.

 FastQC Before Trimming
 ```shell